 Adding nuts or a flavouring to your shortbread is also possible.
 Mary Queen of Scots liked hers with caraway seeds!
 Add essence to the butter when you add the sugar.

-I really hope you like my shortbread, do share a picture with me if you decide to make this tasty treat, I’d love to see how yours turned out.
-Remember don’t leave it in the oven too long like I did!
+I really hope you like my shortbread.
+If you decide to make this tasty treat, share a picture with me.
+I’d love to see how yours turned out.

 Petticoat Tails Shortbread Recipe